 - Review critical DOs and DON’Ts – there are a handful of important tips that spokespersons should frequently review such as: don’t repeat negative language, be sympathetic, stay positive, focus on solutions rather than problems, smile, etc. These tips may change between print and broadcast interviews as well.

-- Save time for simulated interviews – the only way to get better at using effective interview techniques is by practicing them in realistic situations.
+- Set aside time for simulated interviews – the only way to get better at using effective interview techniques is by practicing them in realistic situations.
 A good media trainer should tailor each simulation to closely mimic the type of reporter, interview style and questions the spokesperson expects.
 Media trainers should reserve at least half of the session for interview simulations.

 - Use video playback – spokespersons can dramatically improve through the review and critique of video recordings of their simulated interviews.
 It can be painful to see yourself on camera, but it’s hard to recognize the errors we make simply by someone else telling us.
 Seeing it on camera helps spokespersons become more objective about their performance and eager to improve.